TarikKazaz/WiSCoP/README.md

 ## Abstract
 To enhance system performance of future heterogeneous wireless networks the co-design of PHY, MAC, and higher layer protocols is inevitable.
 In this work, we present WiSCoP- a novel embedded platform for experimentation, prototyping and implementation of integrated cross-layer network design approaches.
-WiSCoP is built on top of a Zynq hardware platform integrated with FMCOMMS1/2/4 RF front-ends.
+WiSCoP is an SDR-based implementation of the IEEE 802.15.4 (Zigbee) standard built on top of a Zynq hardware platform integrated with FMCOMMS1/2/4 RF front-ends.
 We demonstrate the flexibility of WiSCoP by using it to prototype a fully standard compliant IEEE 802.15.4 stack with real-time performance and cross-layer integration.
 ## Motivation

 Traditional wireless industry solutions follow a layered design approach because it allows development of simple, modular and interoperable protocols.
 However, this principle causes information hiding between protocol layers, i.e. information about operation at one layer cannot be used by higher or lower layers.
 Therefore, radio chipset vendors offer limited coordination between physical
 (PHY), medium access control (MAC), and higher-layer protocols.
 As a result, PHY and MAC layer innovations are usually prototyped separately without the possibility for joint optimization and real-world evaluation.
-Also, different radio chipset have different capabilities and hardware specifics, evaluating the same MAC layer algorithm on different embedded platforms requires significant development time and effort.
-Furthermore, benchmarking innovative cross-layer PHY/MAC optimized algorithms on diverse platforms is almost impossible

 Novel PHY algorithms are typically prototyped on SDR platforms.
 These platforms consist of a RF front-end and a host PC with CPU as main processing unit.
 However, CPUs cannot guarantee predictable processing latency due to its sequential